yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 4. Run the following command (by running this command, the app and database containers are built and start up):

+> **Warning** Before running this command, delete previously composed containers belonging to the application (db, backend and frontend).

 ```
 docker compose -f docker-compose.yml -f docker-compose.prod.yml up
 ```

 <br/>

 After this step is completed, the application will be available on http://localhost:3000/.